Home > Buyers Guides

 Support us!
 Bikerumor may earn a small commission from affiliate links in this article.
 Learn More

-Of course, hydration vests are nothing new.
-Runners have been using vest-style packs for many years, as have plenty of savvy, ahead-of-the-curve, trend-setting cyclists.
-While they are similar to the more traditional hydration backpacks that so many of us used to wear, the vest-style design has some distinct advantages.
+Of course, hydration vests are not a new concept.
+Runners have been using vest-style packs for many years, as have plenty of savvy, trend-setting cyclists.
+While they are similar to more traditional hydration backpacks, the vest-style design has some distinct advantages.
 Most notably, the small footprints and vest-style straps result in impressive stability.
-Most of these packs also make it very easy to drink while riding, carry tools and other gear, and keep some essentials easily accessible, too.
+They also make it easy to drink while riding, carry tools and other gear, and keep some essentials easily accessible, too.

 • MSRP: $130